PCSlabhung/3D-beamforming/README.md

 ### Notes
 - Input data (`bb_real.txt`, `bb_imag.txt`) should be provided in text format.
-- The design implements polar approximation for beamforming.
+- The design implements polar approximation for delay index calculation.